gvwilson/sensibleadventures/nardica/nardica.md

 he straightened his jacket and smiled.
 "Being useful would be good for me right now."

-"You thinkin' 'bout them off the *Taroona*?"
+"You thinkin' 'bout them off the *Taroona*?
-Iffy asked,
-hastily adding,
-"Not that it's any o' my look-in."
+Not that it's any o' my look-in," she added hastily.

 Wales shook his head.
 "No.